-On the sixth day of Christmas, my true love gave to me, cookies a-baking ... five golden rules, "You're Invited!" cards, gifts for my friends, ways to spread the love and a little time reserved just for me.
+On the sixth day of Christmas, my true love gave to me, cookies a-baking ... ... , , and

-In my house, the week before Christmas is cookie time.
-We don't have the time to make dozens of different cookies on Christmas Eve and there wouldn't be any left if we made them too far in advance, so the week before it is.
+In my house, the Sunday before Christmas is cookie time.
+We don't have the hours during the week to make dozens of different cookies and there won't be any left if we make them too far in advance, so one week it is.

 While everyone has their own family recipes and dietary restrictions, there is really only one secret to amazing cookies.
 It's butter.
 Not margarine, not shortening ... butter, Paula Dean style.

-I apologize to those of you on diets and those choosing vegan (really?) or gluten free, but these are Christmas cookies, and they should not be tampered with.
+I apologize to those of you on diets and those choosing vegan (really?) or gluten free (so sorry), but these are Christmas cookies, and they should not be tampered with.

 I'll share a few of my favorites with you, in the hope you'll share a few of yours with me.
 We'll make this a virtual cookie swap.